 So, what do I need to create a backup?

-- A computer running Windows (you can follow similar steps on other operating systems).
+- A computer, running a recent version of the Windows operating system (you can follow similar steps on other operating systems).

 Setup the backup

 Now that we have checked off all the prerequisites, it is time to set up the backup.
 Open Duplicati by going to the Start Menu, clicking on All Programs and looking for Duplicati.
 Or perhaps you'll just have a handy icon on your desktop.
 When you click on it, Duplicati will open in your preferred browser.